patching...

 "Get an attitude," she said to the collective laughter from the chorus.

-According to the Powers Music School, which runs the three concert series in which the audience becomes the chorus, 140 singers – the most the Open Sing has ever had participate – paid $10 to receive a score and have the opportunity to perform with an orchestra and soloists.
+According to the which runs the three concert series in which the audience becomes the chorus, 140 singers – the most the Open Sing has ever had participate – paid $10 to receive a score and have the opportunity to perform with an orchestra and soloists.

 Beekman not just directed the works but explained and provided musical understanding to the delight of those attending.